rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 ### Installation

-Nginx is available directly from the appstream repository, and more recent versions are available as a dnf module.
+Nginx is available directly from the app stream repository, and more recent versions are available as a dnf module.

 ```bash
 sudo dnf install nginx